 - Uncle Jay Explains: These videos provide amusing explanations of hot topics in supply chain management.

 Remember: Video and other interactive media make learning easier.
-They also can bring a company’s many personalities to life.
+They also can bring a company’s many personalities to life and offer opportunities for engaging content.
 Which brings us to…

 Tap into various personalities